Why this web page ...

-The Commissioner's Report was well-intentioned and conciliatory, calling for patience on the part of the government in dealing with the Doukhobors, who would in time become good citizens.
+The Commissioner's Report was well-intentioned and conciliatory, calling for patience on the part of the government in dealing with the Doukhobors, who he thought would in time become good citizens.

-Listening to the testimony, accusations and objections of local businesses, he found most to be insubstantial, while on the other hand, praising the Doukhobors for their remarkable communal accomplishments, and many of their personal and collective attributes:
+Listening to the testimony, accusations and objections of local businesses, the Commissioner found most to be insubstantial.
+On the other hand, he praised the Doukhobors for their remarkable communal accomplishments, and many of their personal and collective attributes:

 "When one comes to deal with the personal character, with the habits, the customs, and the practices of the Doukhobors, one has nothing but a pleasant task.
 Whether in Russia, Saskatchewan, or in British Columbia, they have at all times impressed those who have come into contact with them as being the very essence of kindliness, courtesy, and hospitality."

-Nevertheless, he did find the Doukhobor defiance of provincial laws unacceptable.
+Nevertheless, he did find the Doukhobor defiance of provincial laws unacceptable, even thought it was justified in their own minds on religious grounds.
 Woodcock and Avakumovic summarize his conclusions thus: